furadnik/furadnik.github.io/index.md

 ## Research

-I am interested in a wide array of topics, including reinforcement learning, game theory, combinatorics, and graph theory.
+I am interested in a wide array of topics, including graph theory, complexity, and cooperative game theory.

 See a list of my publications below.
 For more information, visit my [Google Scholar](https://scholar.google.com/citations?user=7AvTiqgAAAAJ) profile.